webmaster442/ArduinoExtensions/libraries/Bounce2/README.md

 with contributions from:

-Eric Lowry, Jim Schimpf and Tom Harkaway
+Eric Lowry, Jim Schimpf, Tom Harkaway and Joachim Krüger.

 HAVE A QUESTION?